 At the moment, the good news is that all piling works, one of our last hurdles, have been completed, and the superstructure works in the main campus (Robinson Road) are in full swing while that of the extended campus on Breezy Path is already done.

-The School expects to start operating in the new campus right after the Christmas break in 2018.View Website
+The School expects to start operating in the new campus in the first quarter of 2019.View Website